 The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications on national new POPs use and reduction.
-The assessment will especially take into account gender issues, e.g. women or children dealing and handling new POPs chemicals, and will elaborate on the benefits from new POPs use and reduction.
-Women's groups will be encouragaed to information on the use, handling, and management of new POPs (relevant for the inventory and action plan development).
+The assessment will especially taking into account gender issues, e.g. women or children dealing and handling new POPs chemicals, and will elaborate the benefits from new POPs use and reduction.